 Traumatic brain injury (TBI) is not as uncommon as you might think.
 There are many circumstances under which you might sustain a TBI that you might not imagine.
 Partly, it’s the name: it sounds so serious, whereas you think that what you experienced was so minor.
 But the truth is that you can sustain a mild TBI (known as a concussion) in circumstances where you didn’t crack your skull, hit your head, or lose consciousness.

 After your TBI, you might experience a number of negative effects, including sleep apnea and headaches.
-Headaches after an accident should be considered a warning sign that you got a TBI, but it may also be a warning sign that you developed temporomandibular joint disorder (TMJ or TMD).
+Headaches and jaw pain after hitting your head should be considered a warning sign that you got a TBI, but it may also be a warning sign that you developed temporomandibular joint disorder (TMJ or TMD).

 What Is Post-Traumatic Headache?

 The definition of post-traumatic headache is a headache that starts within seven days following trauma or injury.
 Typically, this is because of the brain injury.
 Brain injury can be caused by direct contact with the skull, but it can also be caused by any accident which jostles the brain, causing it to hit against the side of the skull.
 The most common causes of these injuries include violence, falls, car accidents, even boating accidents.